jrmccombs/packagestats/packagestats/README.md

 should be set in the `Rprofile.site` file common to all R installations.
 All package options should be set in the `Rprofile.site` file.
 The `package.stats.enabled` and `package.stats.method` options must be set to enable/disable the logging and select the logging method, respectively.

+## Enabling CSV logging
+The CSV log file method is implemented jointly by the `packagestats` package and a C-language utility that performs the actual creation and appending of the log file.
+This utility is needed so that R users do not need access permissions to the logging directory; the set-user-ID and set-group-ID bits can be set on the utility so that it has compatible read and write permissions with the logging directory.

-If the logging method is set to `csvfile`, then the `package.stats.logDirectory` must be set to the the directory where the CSV log files are to be saved and the `package.stats.logFilePrefix` option must also be set to a prefix string to be added to the log file name.
-The log file name is in the form `logFilePrefix_login_procesId_timeStamp.csv` where `logFilePrefix` is as discussed above, `login` is the user login ID, `processId` is the process ID of the R session, and `timeStamp` is the system time converted to an integer using `as.integer(Sys.time())`.
-The following example shows how to enable and configure collection of package utilization using CSV log files:
+To use the CSV file logging method, the logging method is set to `csvfile`, then the `package.stats.sessionLogFile` option is used to name the log file to be used.
+If the `package.stats.sessionLogFile` option is unset, then the option `package.stats.logFilePrefix` must be set and the log file will be constructed according to the form `logFilePrefix_login_procesId_timeStamp.csv` where `logFilePrefix` is as an arbitrary string given by the option discussed above, `login` is the user login ID, `processId` is the process ID of the R session, and `timeStamp` is the system time converted to an integer using `as.integer(Sys.time())`.
+The following example shows how to enable and configure collection of package utilization using CSV log files with the option `package.stats.sessionLogFile` unset:

 ```
 # Enable the package statistics
 options(package.stats.enabled = TRUE)
 # Set the logging method to CSV files
 options(package.stats.method = "csvfile")
-# Set the directory for the session pacakge utilization log files
-options(package.stats.logDirectory = "/path/to/log/files")
 # Set the prefix of each log file name
 options(package.stats.logFilePrefix = "rpkgstats")
+# Set the path to the C-language log file writer utility
+options(package.stats.logWriter = "/full/path/to/logwriter")
 ```

 The following information is currently saved in the CSV log file created for